explorable-viz/esop2025/author-response/response.md

 We thank our four reviewers for their detailed reviews and suggestions for improving the paper.
-We respond (R1-R4 below) to questions asked by two or more reviewers first, and then address any remaining questions.
+We respond (R1-R4 below) to concerns raised by two or more reviewers first, and then address the specific questions asked by each reviewer.
 At the end we summarise our proposed improvements to the paper.

 ## 1. Response to Reviewer Questions